dlbewley/dlbewley.github.io/_posts/2017-01-29-OpenShift-Multiple-Sharded-Routers.md

 - HTTPS 50,000
 - Haproxy Stats 51,936

-As of OCP 3.3.1.7, I believe there is a flaw/bug in the `oadm router` command which I have called out below.

 # How To #

+## Open infra node firewalls ##

-- *Open firewall on infra nodes where router will run to allow new http and https port*
+- Open firewall on infra nodes where router will run to allow new http and https port

 ```bash
  iptables -A OS_FIREWALL_ALLOW -m tcp -p tcp --dport 49999 -j ACCEPT
  iptables -A OS_FIREWALL_ALLOW -m tcp -p tcp --dport 50000 -j ACCEPT
 ```

-This can also be done with Ansible and the [os_firewall role](https://github.com/openshift/openshift-ansible/tree/master/roles/os_firewall) in your playbook.
+- This can also be done with Ansible and the [os_firewall role](https://github.com/openshift/openshift-ansible/tree/master/roles/os_firewall) in your playbook. (_untested_)

 ```yaml
 - hosts: infra-nodes